Hongdrew/ov-ext-language-korean/README.md

 # Omniverse Korean Language and Font [omni.kit.language.korean]

+I’ve tested it, and it seems that Korean can be entered and displayed in USD file properties, and Korean characters in file and folder paths are recognized correctly.

 ## Installation Guide
 ### Step 1: Import the Language Extension
+Note: The omni.kit.language.core extension must be installed and enabled first.

  - Download the zip file: omni.kit.language.korean-1.0.0.zip.